mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ustreamer-1.jpg" alt="500 ms latency with uStreamer and the HDMI dongle" caption="uStreamer reduced my latency by a factor of 15." maxWidth="700px">}}

-Prior to uStreamer, my intended strategy was to encode the video using ffmpeg.
-I wasn't sure how I'd get video from ffmpeg into the user's browser, but I knew it was possible somehow.
+Prior to uStreamer, I wasn't sure how I'd get video from ffmpeg into the user's browser, but I knew it was possible somehow.
 I tested this [mostly-accurate tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for piping video from ffmpeg to nginx using HLS, but it added even more latency.
-And it still left open problems like how to start and stopping streaming on cable connects and disconnects or and how to translate the video to a browser-friendly format.
+And it still left open problems like how to start and stop streaming on HDMI cable connects and disconnects or and how to translate the video to a browser-friendly format.

 uStreamer solved all of this.
 It ran its own minimal HTTP server that served video in a format browsers play natively.
 I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other.